Federal Liberal government to release fall economic update Nov. 21

-OTTAWA — The Trudeau government will release its fall economic update on Nov.
-21 as part of a plan that Ottawa insists will help keep Canada competitive.
+OTTAWA — The Trudeau government will release a fall economic update on Nov.
+21 alongside a plan to shore up Canadian competitiveness and prevent investment dollars from flowing south of the border.

-Finance Minister Bill Morneau, who made the announcement on Thursday, told the House of Commons that the economy is still on a roll and the unemployment rate is hovering near four-decade lows.
+Finance Minister Bill Morneau, who made the announcement Thursday, told the House of Commons the economy is still on a roll and the unemployment rate is hovering near a four-decade low.

 There are concerns, however, that Canada has lost some of the advantages it once boasted as an investment destination.